Ibrahimwuraola/Heart-disease-/README.md

-Heart Disease Analysis using python and it labaries(Pandas, Numpy, Matplotlib e.t.c) and i also pridict and train a model
+Heart Disease Analysis using python i make use of python libaries (Pandas, Numpy, Matplotlib e.t.c) i also predict and train a model